 Treatments for gout include:

-RA treatments include:
+RA treatments and management strategies

 - disease-modifying antirheumatic drugs (DMARDs)

-- biologic response modifiers (biologicals)
+- biologic response modifiers (biologics)